Lauren Roeser '15

 Studio art majors are required to choose a concentration in ceramics, graphic design, illustration, interactive media arts, painting or photography.
 Many pursue two, but three was uncommon before Devaney came along.

-She is now pursuing an MFA in graphic design at Boston University's School of Visual Arts, one of the top MFA programs in the country for graphics.
+After graduating from Salve Regina, she earned an MFA in graphic design from Boston University's School of Visual Arts, one of the top graduate programs in the country for graphics.
 "I wanted to learn additional skills and feel more confident in the workforce," she says.
 "I learn better by being shown first rather than trying something for myself, and this is the next step of doing that."

 Whiteley Foster '16